aws-powertools/powertools-lambda-typescript/examples/sam/README.md

 ## Prepare the project

-All following commands must be executed inside the folder `examples/sam`
+All the following commands must be executed inside the folder `examples/sam`

-Before deploying this example, copy the Lambda Function Code to `src/handlers`,
+Before deploying this example, copy the Lambda Function Code to `src/handlers` by running:

 ```bash
 cp -R ../lambda-functions/* ./src/handlers
 ```

-and install the npm dependencies
+and install the npm dependencies:

 ```bash
 npm i